unleashedtech/dotenv-drupal/README.md

 #### Configuration Conclusion
 With these few Environment Variables, you will be able to configure Drupal in a streamlined fashion similar to the way Symfony is configured.
-Support for integration of many more common integrations can be expected soon.
-Please consider creating a Pull Request with integration(s) you would like to see added.
+Support for many more common Drupal features can be expected soon.
+Please consider creating a Pull Request with features you would like to this package to support.